-Washington, DC 20549 FORM 10-K (Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2019 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934 For the transition period fr om to Commission File Numb er: 001-36829 Rocket Pharmace (Exact Name of Registrant as Spe Delaware (State or Other Jurisdiction of Incorporation or Organization) 04-3475813 (IRS Employer Identification No.) 350 Fifth Avenue, Suite 7530 New York, NY (Address of Principal Executive Offices) 10118 (Zip Code) (646) 440-910 (Registrant's Telephone Number, Securities registered pursuant to S ection 12(b) of the Act: Title of each class Common Stock, \$0.01 par value Name of each exchange on which registered Nasdaq Global Market Securities registered pursuant to Sect ion 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned is No $\boxtimes$ suer, as defined in Rule 405 of the Securities Act.
-Yes s 🗆 Indicate by check mark if the registrant is not required to file reports Act.
-Yes $\square$ No $\boxtimes$ pursuant to Section 13 or Section 15(d) of the Exchange ge Indicate by check mark whether the registrant: (1) has filed all report Securities Exchange Act of 1934 during the preceding 12 months (or for such reports), and (2) has been subject to such filing requirements for the uch shorter period that the registrant was required to fi le Indicate by check mark whether the registrant has submitted electron submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chap period that the registrant was required to submit such files).
-Yes $\boxtimes$ No ter) during the preceding 12 months (or for such shorte Indicate by check mark whether the registrant is a large accelerated reporting company or an emerging growth company.
-See the definitions o reporting company" and "emerging growth company" in Rule 12b-2 of the f "large accelerated filer," "accelerated filer," "smaller ller Large accelerated filer □ Non-accelerated filer □ Emerging growth company □ X X If an emerging growth company, indicate by check mark if the regis- complying with any new or revised financial accounting standards provide od for
+Washington, DC 20549

+FORM 10-K (Mark One) ⊠ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURIT TES EXCHANGE ACT OF 1934 For the fiscal year ended Decemb er 31 2020 101 OR 1 31, 2020 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For r the transition period from to Commission File Number: 0 01-36829 Pharmaceu ame of Registrant as Specifie , Delaware (State or Other Jurisdiction of Incorporation or Org vanization) 04-3475813 (IRS Employer Identification No.) · · · · · · · · · · · · · · · · · · · , (Mes Employer Menuncation 100) 9 Cedarbrook Drive Cranbury, NJ 08512 (Address of Principal Executive Offices) (Zip Code) (Registra (646) 440-9100 nt's Telephone Number, Inclu ding Area Code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, \$0.01 par value RCKT Name of each exchange on which registered Nasdaq Global Market Securities reg gistered pursuant to Section 1 2(g) of the Act: None Indicate by check mark if the registrant is a well-known n seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to to file reports pursuant to Section n 13 or Section 15(d) of the Exchange Act.
+Yes \square No \boxtimes Indicate by check mark whether the registrant: (1) has furing the preceding 12 months (or for such shorter period that requirements for the past 90 days.
+Yes \boxtimes No \square led by Section 13 or 15(d) of the Securities Exchange Act of file such reports), and (2) has been subject to such filing of 1934 Indicate by check mark whether the registrant has subm of Regulation S-T (§ 232.405 of this chapter) during the prece Yes \boxtimes No \square Interactive Data File required to be submitted pursuant to orter period that the registrant was required to submit such Indicate by check mark whether the registrant is a large emerging growth company.
+See the definitions of "large acceler Rule 12b-2 of the Exchange Act. filer, a non-accelerated filer, a smaller reporting company "smaller reporting company" and "emerging growth comp Large accelerated filer Accelerated filer Non-accelerated filer □ Emerging growth company □ Smaller reporting company If an emerging growth company, indicate by check mar or revised financial accounting standards provided pursuant to It to use the extended transition period for complying with Act. \Box any new Indicate by check mark whether the registrant has filed over financial reporting under Section 404(b) of the Sarbanes s management's assessment of the effectiveness of its inter) by the registered public accounting firm that prepared o audit report.